montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 ### Binding a List Item to the Current Iteration

 Next, modify the `item` object so that each list item element displays the actual value of the underlying array item.
-The Repetition component has a special property called `objectAtCurrentIteration` that is used to access the value from the array.
-To make each item in the list display its number, bind the value of the `item` object to the `rep`'s `objectAtCurrentIteration` property.
+The Repetition component has a special template property called `:iteration` that is used to access the current iteration of the content array.
+The actual value of the object at the current iteration is stored in `:iteration.object`.
+To make each item in the list display its number, bind the value of the `item` object to the `rep`'s `:iteration.object` property.

 >**Note:** MontageJS uses <a href="https://github.com/montagejs/frb/blob/master/README.md" target="_blank">functional reactive bindings</a> (FRB) to help keep user interface and model data in sync.
 FRB is a declarative language for binding properties and querying collections, to keep them in sync incrementally.